agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   consistency.
 Unlike weak consistency models, continuous consistency provides hard upper bounds on the level of inconsistency observable by clients.
-Unlike strong consistency, it accomodates real-world conditions, providing some amount of liveliness even in the presence of network partitions.
-We conclude that continuous consistency models are appropriate for analyzing safety-critical systems in real-world environments.
+Unlike strong consistency, it accomodates real-world conditions, allowing some amount of liveness even in the presence of network partitions.
+We conclude that continuous consistency models are appropriate for analyzing safety-critical systems that operate without strong network guarantees about network performance.
 ---

 # Introduction